vbookshelf/E-Bot-English-Practice-Chatbot/README.md

    $speech_voice_name = "Kanya";
    ```

    The voices need to be changed to match the language.
-For example, Kanya speaks Thai, but this voice does not work well for english.
+For example, Kanya speaks Thai, but this voice does not work well for English.

    Run this Javascript code to see what voices are available for the language you want to use.
 Change the language code (en-US) to suit your language.
    This code will print a list of available voices.
 The ouput will appear in the console in your browser.